This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Transfer each well-chilled log to a cutting board, one at a time.
 First, trim the edges.
 Then, use a serrated knife to slice each log into 1-inch wide pieces, yielding approximately 11 rugelach cookies per log.

-Place each cookie onto the second prepared baking sheet, dough side up, and space them 1 1/2-inches apart.
+Place each cookie onto the second prepared baking sheet, dough side up, and space them 1½ inches apart.
 Freeze 15 minutes more.

 Lightly brush the tops of the rugelach with the egg wash using a pastry brush.
-Sprinkle all with remaining tablespoon of spiced sugar and bake for 25 to 30 minutes.
+Sprinkle all with remaining tablespoon of spiced sugar.

+Bake for 25 to 30 minutes.
 The rugelach will appear golden brown, and the jam will be bubbling slightly around the edges.
 Using a flat spatula or tongs, immediately transfer the rugelach to a wire rack to cool.
+Enjoy these delicious treats!

 Yes!
 And in fact, the dough may be assembled and refrigerated for to 3 days.